 Don't Break Up With Your Car.
 Upgrade It.

 4. How do I use Android Auto?

 For the stand-alone version all you have to do is open the app to launch Android Auto.
 If you have steering wheel audio controls these would not work in the stand-alone mode, you will have to connect your phone to an Android Auto compatible head unit via a micro USB-to-USB cable.
+With a recent update, wireless Android Auto is also now available.
 The primary way to control the Android Auto functions is to use voice commands.
 Simply saying, “OK, Google” will initiate the voice command function.
 You can also use the car’s in-dash touchscreen to use any of the Android Auto compatible apps.
 Phone calls will still be handled through the existing Bluetooth system in your car but if you are listening to music the app will know to mute the volume during the call.

 5. What apps are Android Auto compatible?